EliFrun/image-sales-api/README.md

 ## TAKEDOWN

-top takedown the project, run `make down`
+top takedown the project, run `make down`, this will kill all the containers

+If you would like to also clean all cached container images on your system (not just from this project), run `make clean` which will delete pretty much all container information stored on your system